suhailkakar/blog.suhailkakar.com/ckz3vn7d4005nghs14tjigvil.md

 ### Modifying the Hardhat configurations

-Now, we need to do some modifications to our Hardhat configuration file.

-Before that, first, we need an RPC link.
-Create an account on [alchemy.com](http://alchemy.com) and then in the dashboard click on "Create App", name your app and choose Ethereum Goerli as the network.
+If you are looking to deploy your smart contracts on a Testnet then you have to first get an RPC link.
+Go ahead and create an account on [alchemy.com](http://alchemy.com) and then in the dashboard click on "Create App", name your app and choose Ethereum Goerli as the network.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680511055808/887bb571-ff04-4800-8595-3f62e5da7ddd.png align="center")

 Once the app is created, click on "View Key" and copy HTTP link as we will need it later.

+> If you are looking to deploy your app on the local Hardhat node(just like we do in this tutorial, you can ignore the above part as we don't need a RPC link)

-Now open up `hardhat.config.js` in your code editor and update the `module.exports` object to the below code
+Now, we need to do some modifications to our Hardhat configuration file.
+Open up `hardhat.config.js` in your code editor and update the `module.exports` object to the below code

 ```javascript
 module.exports = {